danielrolls/shellify/README.md

 # Shellify

 Want to quicky get something to build and to have it reproducable and sharable?
 With [`nix`](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) it is easy to quickly add dependencies to get something to build.
 It's also easy to work quickly and iteratively.
 With this tool, once you're done you can save a `shell.nix` so that you and anybody else can quickly and instantly rebuild with an identical environment with all the same dependencies.
-With this tool you can quickly swap out `nix-shell` or `nix shell` for `nix-shellify` to create a `shell.nix`.
-This saves searches and typing.
+With this tool you can quickly swap out `nix-shell` or `nix shell` for `nix-shellify` to create the necessary `shell.nix`.
 It makes saving a basic working `shell.nix` almost instant.
 Read one of the short examples below to understand the workflow.

 ## Prerequisites